Honorary Degrees Policy

 Policy Type: Corporate

-Executive Director, Alumni, Development and Office of the President
+Policy Owner: Executive Director, Development, Satellite Campuses and Office of the President

 Purpose

-To recognize and honour exceptional individuals who have achieved a distinguished status and/or have made a significant contribution at the college, municipal, provincial, national, or international level.
+To recognize and honour exceptional individuals who have achieved a distinguished status and/or have made a significant contribution at Cambrian College (“the College”), or on a municipal, provincial, national, or international level.

 Scope

-The recipients of Honorary Degrees are members of the general public which may include students, alumni, employees, Advisory Committee members, former members of the Board of Governors, or former public officials.
+The recipients of honorary degrees are members of the general public, which may include community members, alumni, advisory committee members, former students, former employees, former members of the Board of Governors, or former public officials.

 Definitions

-Honorary Degree: A credential which recognizes exceptional individuals who have achieved a distinguished status and/or made a significant contribution at the College, municipal, provincial, national, or international level.
+Honorary degree: a credential which recognizes exceptional individuals who have achieved a distinguished status and/or made a significant contribution at the College, or on a municipal, provincial, national, or international level.

 Policy Statements